casper-network/docs-archive/theory/naive-blockchain.rst

 4. Take :math:`HV` - all honest validators (all creators of messages in :math:`ps` minus these seen equivocating with messages in :math:`ps`).

-5. Find latest message :math:`lm(v)` created by each validator :math:`v ∊ HV`, ignoring validators that produced no message.
+5. Find latest message :math:`lm(v)` created by each validator :math:`v \in HV`, ignoring validators that produced no message.

 6. For all validators that have :math:`lm(v)` defined take: